sergiocollado/potpourri/Notes_on_linux.md

 - **split** - split a file into pieces http://man7.org/linux/man-pages/man1/split.1.html
 - **cut** - extracts columns frot text data files.
 It is used for manipulating column-based files and is designed to extract specific columns. http://man7.org/linux/man-pages/man1/cut.1.html
 - **du** - informs about disk usage.
+- **date** print or set the system date and time, or the last modification of a given file (-r, --reference=FILE) http://man7.org/linux/man-pages/man1/date.1.html

 ### types of files in linux